zenml-io/zenml/docs/book/collaborate/stack-export-import.md

 # Export and Import ZenML Stacks

-If you wish to transfer one of your stacks to another profile or even another machine, you can do so by exporting the stack configuration and then importing it again.
+If you wish to transfer one of your stacks to another user or even another machine, you can do so by exporting the stack configuration and then importing it again.